Himachal Pradesh: Religion

 Hinduism is the major religion in Himachal Pradesh.
 More than 95% of the total population adheres to the Hindu faith and majorly follows Shaivism and Shaktism traditions, the distribution of which is evenly spread throughout the state.
 Himachal Pradesh has the highest proportion of Hindu population among all the states and union territories in India.

 Other religions that form a smaller percentage are Islam, Sikhism and Buddhism.
-Muslims are mainly concentrated in Sirmaur, Chamba, Una and Solan districts where they form 2.53-6.27% of the population.
+Muslims are mainly concentrated in Sirmaur, Chamba, Una and Solan districts where they form 2.5-6.3% of the population.
 Sikhs mostly live in towns and cities and constitute 1.16% of the state population.
 The Buddhists, who constitute 1.15%, are mainly natives and tribals from Lahaul and Spiti, where they form a majority of 62%, and Kinnaur, where they form 21.5%.

 Culture

 Himachal Pradesh was one of the few states that had remained largely untouched by external customs, largely due to its difficult terrain.
 With remarkable economic and social advancements, the state has changed rapidly.
 Himachal Pradesh is a multilingual state like other Indian states.
-Western Pahari (Mandiyali, Kangri, Chambyali, Dogri, Kulvi, and Kinauri) languages also known as Himachali languages are widely spoken in the state.
-Some of the most commonly spoken Pahadi lects are Kangri, Mandyali, Kulvi, Chambeali, Bharmauri and Kinnauri.
+Western Pahari languages also known as Himachali languages are widely spoken in the state.
+Some of the most commonly spoken Pahadi lects are Kangri, Mandyali, Kullvi, Chambeali, Bharmauri and Kinnauri.